 To install the bezel:

-- 1. Align the hooks on the bottom of the trim bezel to the server. - 2.
-Press inward on the top sides of the bezel, and press the bezel toward the server until it clicks into place.
+- 1. Place the tabs at the bottom edge of the bezel in the slots at the bottom front of the server. - 2.
+Press the top of the bezel toward the server until it clicks into place.